andersm9/Meraki_OpenCV_RTSP/README.md

 # Dependencies
 ## Python
-This script was develeoped using python version 3.7.3
+This script was developed using python version 3.7.3

 ## Meraki Camera Requirements
 Firmware version 4.2 or newer